-Students seeking financial aid for this program are not considered undergraduate or graduate students, but special students taking preparatory coursework.
+Students seeking financial aid for this program are not considered undergraduate or graduate students but special students taking preparatory coursework.
 In most cases, these students are not eligible for grant assistance from Student Financial Services.
-There is limited eligibility for Federal student loans, but students may apply for a private loan.
+For each term (summer, fall, and spring) there is limited eligibility for federal student loans, but students may apply for a private loan.

-- Special students must be enrolled in at least 6 credit hours to be considered for any Federal assistance during the Fall and Spring semesters.
-No Federal aid is available for the summer term.
-Students who need funding may consider private loans for this non-standard term of study.
+- Special students must be enrolled in at least 6 credit hours to be considered for any federal assistance during the fall and spring semesters.

-- In general, most special students are considered dependents and may receive up to $5,500 in Federal Direct Student Loans (combined subsidized and unsubsidized amounts) during the award period.
-If the student is determined to be independent, an additional $7,000 in Unsubsidized Federal Direct Students Loans may be available.
+- In general, dependent students may receive up to $5,500 in Federal Direct Student Loans (combined subsidized and unsubsidized amounts) during the award period.
+If the student is determined to be independent, an additional $7,000 in Unsubsidized Federal Direct Student Loans may be available.

 - Please note that the total of all financial assistance cannot exceed the estimated cost of attendance.

 - Apply for a U.S. Department of Education Federal Student Aid ID (FSA ID) if you don’t already have one.
 Your FSA ID will allow you to electronically “sign” financial aid applications and federal loan promissory notes.
 Apply for an FSA ID online at StudentAid.gov.